awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-GitHub.md

 When you use the CLI or an AWS CloudFormation template, you must provide the value for a personal access token that you have already created in GitHub\.

-To view the CodePipeline OAuth applications for your pipeline, see [View Your Authorized OAuth Apps](GitHub-authentication.md#GitHub-view-oauth-token)\.
+To view the CodePipeline OAuth applications for your pipeline, see [View your authorized OAuth apps](GitHub-authentication.md#GitHub-view-oauth-token)\.

-To create and manage GitHub personal access tokens, see [Configure Your Pipeline to Use a Personal Access Token \(GitHub and CLI\)](GitHub-create-personal-token-CLI.md)\.
+To create and manage GitHub personal access tokens, see [Configure your pipeline to use a personal access token \(GitHub and CLI\)](GitHub-create-personal-token-CLI.md)\.

-## See Also<a name="action-reference-GitHub-links"></a>
+## See also<a name="action-reference-GitHub-links"></a>

 The following related resources can help you as you work with this action\.
 + Resource reference for the [AWS CloudFormation User Guide AWS::CodePipeline::Webhook](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codepipeline-webhook.html) – This includes field definitions, examples, and snippets for the resource in AWS CloudFormation\.
 + Resource reference for the [AWS CloudFormation User Guide AWS::CodeStar::GitHubRepository](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-codestar-githubrepository.html) – This includes field definitions, examples, and snippets for the resource in AWS CloudFormation\.
-+ [Tutorial: Create a Pipeline That Builds and Tests Your Android App When a Commit Is Pushed to Your GitHub Repository](tutorials-codebuild-devicefarm.md) – This tutorial provides a sample build spec file and sample application to create a pipeline with a GitHub source\.
++ [Tutorial: Create a pipeline that builds and tests your Android app when a commit is pushed to your GitHub repository](tutorials-codebuild-devicefarm.md) – This tutorial provides a sample build spec file and sample application to create a pipeline with a GitHub source\.
 It builds and tests an Android app with CodeBuild and AWS Device Farm\.